 During the course selection process, if a student chooses enrollment in a higher level course than they were recommended for, these students would be considered to have waived into this course.
 Students will be notified of their waiver status by June 30.
-For students who choose to waive into a course after June 30, notification must be shared with the Supervisor of Guidance by July 15.
-No waivers will be granted after July 15.
+Students who choose to waive into a course after June 30 must notify the Supervisor of School Counseling by July 15 using the "Course Change Form (During Summer) for 2025-2026".
+Students must indicate they are a waiver student.
+No waivers will be permitted after 11:59pm on July 15.